All posts

 Employee turnover cost statistics and data for 2026

 Every employee who walks out the door takes a chunk of your budget with them.
-The question isn't whether turnover is expensive.
-It's whether you realize how expensive.
+The real question is simple: how much does employee turnover actually cost?

 This page breaks down the actual cost of employee turnover by role, industry, and company size.
 Every stat is sourced.
-Bookmark it for budget conversations and retention planning.
+Use it for budget conversations, retention planning, and the painful moment when someone says turnover is "just an HR problem."

 The headline numbers